Komodo

 SERIOUS CONSEQUENCE

-• Touching marine life or coral
+• Touching coral or marine life

-• Littering or removing natural items
+• Littering or taking nature

 • Using your left hand